 How would you start a career tackling big world problems?
 (Submitted by Steve Chung)

-It’s certainly a wonderful ambition.
-What’s concerning is much like the saying “I want to change the world” it’s more about ego than the world itself.
+It’s best to start by realizing that much like the saying “I want to change the world” the central theme is more about ego than the world itself.
 Why does the world need changing exactly?
 Why are you wise enough or worthy of the power required to change the world?
-Once you scratch the surface of the sentiment and think, just for a minute, about the history of people who wanted to solve big problems, much less the ones who succeeded, you’ll discover how narrow your focus needs to be.
+Once you scratch the surface of the sentiment and think, just for a minute, about the history of people who wanted to solve big problems, much less the ones who succeeded, you’ll discover how narrow your focus needs to be to get anywhere.

 The obvious answer is: Go solve some small world problems and work your way up.
 No one wants to hear this of course, but if you’re serious about the above question this has to be one of the strongest answers.
 To cure a disease takes a lifetime of study.
 To invent a new technology that saves energy, or write a novel that inspires people to be less mean to each other, or a thousand other world changing ideas can only happen if you’re committed to one path, at least for a time.
 Do you really think someone solved a big world problem in an afternoon?
 By accident?
 Do some homework and see what you find.